jayway/cljwordgraph/INTRODUCTION.md

     user=> (s :x)
     nil

+## Sequences
+Clojure abstracts the data structures just mentioned into something called [sequences](http://clojure.org/sequences) or seqs for short.
+Seqs differ from iterators in that they are persistent and immutable, not stateful cursors into a collection.
+As such, they are useful for much more than "foreach": functions can consume and produce seqs, they are thread safe, they can share structure etc. One cool thing is that seqs also work with Strings, native Java arrays and objects that implement Iterable.

+The Clojure sequence library is a multitude of functions that work on sequences.
+Programming in Clojure is very much about mastering the sequence library.

 ## Functions
-Functions are defined like this:
+[Functions](http://clojure.org/functional_programming) are defined like this:

     user=> (defn square [x] (* x x))

-The definition is in fact a list, containing a function call: defn, a symbol representing the name of the function: square, a vector of symbols signifying the argument list: [x], and then the function implementation.
+The definition is in fact a list, containing a function call: defn, a symbol representing the name of the function: square, a vector of symbols signifying the argument list: \[x\], and then the function implementation.
 The implementation may be empty, whereas the function will return nil.
 If it consists of a single value, like `42` or `:foo` or `[1 2 3]`, that value will be the return value.
 Finally, if it consists of one or more lists, these will be function calls, and the return value will be the result of the last one.

 This is coding in the data structures of the language itself.
 After the initial shock, it usually dawns upon the coder that it's actually quite convenient to be able to program using nothing but lists, vectors, maps and sets.

 Custom functions are called like any other function: